-- 21. Colombia reported on its efforts to effectively exclude the population from mined areas, highlighting that the national MRE strategy is circumscribed by the Strategic Plan 2020-2025, and that it has a National Standard for Mine Risk Education (MRE), which entered into force, June 2021.
+- 20. Colombia reported on its efforts to effectively exclude the population from mined areas, highlighting that the national MRE strategy is circumscribed by the Strategic Plan 2020-2025, and annual action plans are coordinated through the National MRE Round table based on three strategic components, i) coverage, ii) quality, and iii) Coordination.
 Colombia also reported that the standard provides the frame of reference and humanitarian principles (humanity, neutrality, impartiality) to ensure that working approaches are conflict-sensitive, do no harm and take into account gender and diversity, amongst other measures.
 Colombia also reported that the national standard establishes the MRE intervention models used in Colombia including: MRE in Emergency Situations, MRE in the Education sector and MRE within the framework of humanitarian demining and land release operations.
 Colombia further reported that traditional communication and new communication mediums are employed to deliver MRE.
-Colombia further reported on mine risk education programmes in place, including the methodologies used, challenges faced and results achieved disaggregated by gender and age (Action #28). - 22.
-Colombia reported on its efforts to integrate MRE activities with wider efforts, highlighting that differential approaches and actions without harm are included in the National MRE Standard and its applicability is mandatory.
-Colombia reported that this approach seeks to highlight the characteristics, conditions and needs of different individuals, in order to make MRE more effective.
-In this sense, MRE interventions must start from a differentiation of the specific situations of
+Colombia further reported on mine risk education programmes in place, including the methodologies used, challenges faced and results achieved disaggregated by gender and age (Action #28). - 21.
+Colombia reported on its efforts to integrate MRE activities with wider efforts, including the inclusion of MRE in the Humanitarian Response Plan, protection cluster area of responsibility.
+Colombia further reported that in compliance with the Final Peace Agreement of 2016, and as part of the Special Jurisdiction for Peace (JEP), "Situación Territorial de la region de Urabá", 11 parties were trained in Mine Risk Education, that differential approaches and actions without harm are included in the National MRE Standard and its applicability is mandatory.
+Colombia reported that this approach seeks to highlight the characteristics, conditions and needs of different individuals, to make MRE more effective.
+In this sense, MRE interventions must start from a differentiation of the specific situations of certain groups of people, who, consequently, have different needs when it comes to protection and care such as victims of displacement and refugees, as well as boys, girls, women, the elderly, people with disabilities and ethnic groups.
+(Action #28).